About the shingles vaccine

 Who can have the shingles vaccine

-The vaccine is being routinely offered to Islanders during the year of their 70th birthday.
+The vaccine is offered to Islanders during the year they turn 70 of age, for example:

 If you've already had shingles

 You can have the shingles vaccine even if you've already had shingles.
 The vaccine will boost your immunity against further shingles attacks.